 A look across to stage right.
 Photo: Wendell Benedetti - LAHTF Facebook page - 2017

-Another view to stage right.
+A view to stage right from the stairs, at dressing room level.
 Photo: Wendell Benedetti - LAHTF Facebook page - 2017.
 Thanks, Wendell!

 The panoramic view from upstage right.
 Photo: Wendell Benedetti - LAHTF Facebook page - 2017